 The recipe calls for 5 lemons.
 Since I could fit 15 lemons into my gallon jar I just tripled the recipe.
 All good, right?
 Not so fast.

 I forget to take into account how much extra space there would be in the jar.
-The original recipe calls for 5 lemons, 1/3 cup salt and 1/2 cup of lemon juice to cover the lemons in what I assume is a quart sized jar which meant I’d need 1.5 cups of juice for my batch.
+The original recipe calls for 5 lemons, 1/3 cup salt, and 1/2 cup of lemon juice to cover the lemons in what I assume is a quart-sized jar which meant I’d need 1.5 cups of juice for my batch.
 Unfortunately, that amount wasn’t even close.
 In the end, for my gallon jar, I needed 7 cups of juice to cover the lemons.
 Good thing I have a tree full of lemons.
-I also found the lemons kept bobbing up to the top like rubber duckies floating the the bathtub.
+I also found the lemons kept bobbing up to the top like rubber duckies floating in the bathtub.
 A few small glass bowls used as weights solved that problem.

 The creme de la creme of Moroccan lemons, the thin skinned doqq, is similar in aroma and flavor to our thicker-skinned American hybrid, the Meyer lemon.
 Meyer lemons turn extremely soft during preserving, and they make excellent flavoring for olives, salads or brined vegetables or garnish for tagines.
 California Eureka lemons also work quite well.

 With a sharp knife, cut the lemon in half lengthwise, from the top of the lemon down to about 1/4" from the base.
 Do not cut all the way through.
 Turn the lemon 180° and cut again, effectively quartering it, but don't cut all the way through.
 Repeat with the other 4 lemons.